akebrissman/python-lab/projects/Project1/README.md

 ##### Modules #####

 * pandas: Data manipulation and analysis
-* numpy: numerical operations
+* numpy: Numerical operations
-* scikit-learn: machine learning algorithms and preprocessing
+* scikit-learn: Machine learning algorithms and preprocessing
-* matplotlib:
+* matplotlib: Used for the evaluation graphs
-* tensorflow:
+* tensorflow: Model
-* MinMaxScaler:
+* MinMaxScaler: Data normalization

 ##### Classes and methods #####